nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-07-animate-text.md

 ### Feature Specification

-* Create a user interface that displays the state of the world using text symbols i.e. #, a, p, etc.
+* Create a user interface that displays the state of the world using text symbols i.e. #, a, p, etc

 ### Code Design